The Independence of Women

 "The Yellow Wallpaper," compiled by Charlotte Perkins Gilman, is usually a tale of a woman, her psychological troubles, and her husband's consequently called therapeutic treatment of her ailments through the late 1800s.
 The story starts with a woman and her spouse traveling to the country for the summertime to greatly help heal the adolescent woman's psychological state.
 Upon reading thins strong description of an nearly prison like prescription for overcoming "temporary nervous depression," the reader is certainly permeated with the theory that men will be the wardens in the lives of ladies.
 Gilman shows through the entire story precisely how easily and effectively the man apparently wields his dominance to regulate his wife.
 Many symbols through the entire tale portray the central topic of "The Yellow Wallpaper."
 The girl trapped inside the wallpaper, the yellowish wallpaper, and the ultimate passing of the story all serve as symbols to the central topic of male dominance and the societal oppression of females during this time period period.

-The narrator sets up the story to mention a particular view on the repercussions a female faces in the care and attention of a guy.
+up the story to mention a particular view on the repercussions a female faces in the care and attention of a guy.
 The wife enjoys her hubby, but she comes with an underlying feeling that probably his prescription of total bed rest is not doing work for her.
 The storyline mentions that she's an older brother who's also your physician and concurs with her husband's theory, hence leaving her no decision but to subject matter herself to the torment to be alone in the area with the yellowish wallpaper.

 The young woman stares at